escobard/cloud-apps/README.md

 # cloud-apps

-A cloud boilerplate powered by React, Node, Postgres and Docker.
+A cloud system boilerplate powered by React, Node, Postgres and Docker.

-This boilerplate leverages a JavaScript infrastructure along with common design patterns to power a cloud native software system.

 ## Quickstart